wangfeishsh/baocy/zookeeper.md

 The entries of the form _server.X_ list the servers that make up the ZooKeeper service.
 When the server starts up, it knows which server it is by looking for the file _myid_ in the data directory.
 That file has the contains the server number, in ASCII.

 Finally, note the two port numbers after each server name: " 2888" and "3888".
 Peers use the former port to connect to other peers.
 Such a connection is necessary so that peers can communicate, for example, to agree upon the order of updates.
 More specifically, a ZooKeeper server uses this port to connect followers to the leader.
 When a new leader arises, a follower opens a TCP connection to the leader using this port.
 Because the default leader election also uses TCP, we currently require another port for leader election.
 This is the second port in the server entry.

+_**Note**_

+_If you want to test multiple servers on a single machine, specify the servername as localhost with unique quorum & leader election ports \(i.e. 2888:3888, 2889:3889, 2890:3890 in the example above\) for each server.X in that server's config file.
+Of course separate dataDirs and distinct clientPorts are also necessary \(in the above replicated example, running on a single localhost, you would still have three config files\)._

+_Please be aware that setting up multiple servers on a single machine will not create any redundancy.
+If something were to happen which caused the machine to die, all of the zookeeper servers would be offline.
+Full redundancy requires that each server have its own machine.
+It must be a completely separate physical server.
+Multiple virtual machines on the same physical host are still vulnerable to the complete failure of that host._